Graham Cam

 What advice do you have for bird photographers?

-All too often, photographers are led to believe that photographic success comes through developing a personal style.
-This can lead to distracting you from the ‘main game’ – capturing iconic bird images.
-Bird photography is the same as other genres: planning is essential and the photoshoot is the execution of those plans.
-Variety in your images is the other key ingredient for capturing the viewer’s attention, and dare I say, the judge’s interest.
+All too often, photographers are led to believe that photographic success comes through developing a unique style.
+Whilst this can be important, it can lead to distracting you from capturing creative bird images.
+By all means work towards your unique style but not at the expense of the key fundamentals of photography.
+Bird photography is the same as other photographic genres: planning is essential and implementing the photoshoot is the execution of those plans.
+Originality and variety in your images are the other key ingredients for capturing the viewer’s attention, and dare I say, the judge’s interest.

 There are several considerations when selecting the best image(s) for display and entering into competitions.
 These are: